ibm-cloud-docs/openpages/admin-change-plan.md

 3. Click the plan that you want to use.
 4. Click **Save**.

-The plan change is not reflected in the {{site.data.keyword.cloud_notm}} user interface for approximately 30 minutes.
+The plan change is not reflected in the {{site.data.keyword.Bluemix_notm}} user interface for approximately 30 minutes. {: .note}